flatlanderone/flatlander-modding/Vanilla Code Documentation/readme.md

 ### ExcludeBiome
-ExcludeBiome doesnt work in treasure quests.
+ExcludeBiome doesn't work in treasure quests.

 Tested in 2.1.